Finally: A Liquid Measurement Chart for Converting Any Recipe

 How to Convert Metric Measurements to U.S. Measurements

 If you're making a recipe that uses metric measurements, you'll probably have to convert the measurements before you get cooking.
 (If your measuring tools have both metric and standard volumes marked, the metric conversions might not be an issue.)
-This measurement converter chart will help you figure out the liquid measurements called for so you can convert them correctly.
+This liquid measurement chart will help you figure out the liquid measurements called for so you can convert them correctly.

 - 0.5 ml = ⅛ teaspoon